aws/graph-notebook/README.md

 ## graph-notebook

-Python package integrating jupyter notebooks with various graph-stores including [Apache TinkerPop](https://tinkerpop.apache.org/) and [RDF SPARQL](https://www.w3.org/TR/rdf-sparql-query/).
+Python package integrating Jupyter notebooks with various graph-stores including [Apache TinkerPop](https://tinkerpop.apache.org/) and [RDF SPARQL](https://www.w3.org/TR/rdf-sparql-query/).

 ## Requirements
-- Python3.6
+- Python 3.6
-- Jupyter Notebooks
+- Jupyter Notebook

 ## Introduction
 The graph-notebook provides a way to interact using a Jupyter notebook with any graph database that follows the Gremlin Server or RDF HTTP protocols.
 These databases could be running locally on your laptop, in a private data center or in the cloud.
 This project was initially created as a way to work with Amazon Neptune but is not limited to that database engine.
 For example you can connect to a Gremlin Server running on your laptop using this solution.
 The instructions below describe the process for connecting to Amazon Neptune.
 We encourage others to contribute configurations they find useful.
-There is an `additional-databases` folder where such information can be found.
-We have already provided instructions for establishing the Gremlin Server connection.
+There is an [`additional-databases`](additional-databases) folder where such information can be found.

 ## Installation